hilsawh/sawh-research-group/content/post/genetic requirements/index.md

 How are large-scale chromosome conformations built and broken down <em>in vivo</em>?

-To uncover the genetic and molecular determinants of chromosome compartmentalization, we will perform a broad genetic screen and profile the epigenome in single cells.
+To uncover the genetic and molecular determinants of chromosome compartmentalization, we will profile the epigenome in single cells & exploit the power of <em>C. elegans</em> genetics to identify new players.